CommitToTheBit/committothebit.github.io/_posts/2025-11-01-pgo-but-better.md

 ### Temporal Profiling

 This last one's for my fellow mobile devs.
-A few years ago now, the compiler team at Meta identified
+A few years ago now, the compiler team at Meta figured out how to reduce one particular bottleneck: **page faults**.
+These are what happen when an application has to...
+As such, they pose a uniquely annoying performance problem for mobile apps, ; as research bears out,

+The innovation here is **temporal profiling**, and it's surprisingly straightforward.
+It's easy to integrate into your build process too - if you're already running

+Of course, temporal profiling isn't going to be useful in many cases; even in my own mobile development at Feral, I've not really seen a .
+I suspect this is because our ports are larger ? ...but I don't have anything to back that hunch up.

 **Clang flags** `-pgo-temporal-instrumentation`

 ## On the Nature of Faustian Pacts

+// Diagram here

 The immediate danger, not just of PGO but similar methods like LTO, PLO, is .
 At Feral, for instance,